eleda77/eleda77.github.io/docs/vocab_list.md

 ### N {#header-title-14}
+**nacelle** - a streamlined housing or tank for something on the outside of an aircraft or motor vehicle; the outer casing of an aircraft engine

 **naff** - as in naff off (go away); euphemism for f**k

 **naif** - a naive or ingenuous person